haydenwalker980/distools/README.md

 ## Development Quickstart

+### Dependencies
+- MongoDB
+- Bundler
+- Ruby 3.0.0 (`rvm` recommended)
+- A decent computer
-- You need Discorb installed, `gem install discorb`
+- Discorb

+### Hosting
 - Run `bundle install`
+- It is recommended to also run `gem install discorb`
 - Copy .env.sample to .env, and fill in the values (only TOKEN and ID are required)
-- After that, `discorb setup`.
+- If you installed discorb via gem, run `discorb setup`, otherwise if you installed via Bundler, run `bundle exec discorb setup`
-- Modify `main.rb` and its variables (soon to be config/names.rb, config/perms.rb) to what you want
+- Modify `main.rb` and the files in `config/` to your values
 - `bin/start` and enjoy.

 ## Code of Conduct